Completing Your FAFSA/FAQs

 • Your social security number—it is important that this be entered correctly.

-• Income/tax returns for 2019 for both you and your parents.
+• Income/tax returns for 2023 for both you and your parent(s)/contributor(s).

-• Other forms, if applicable: Foreign tax returns, W-2 forms from all jobs, 1099 forms, Child Support Documents (paid or received), Food Stamp Award Letter, Untaxed Pensions/Retirement Plans, value of any checking, savings, investment accounts as well as real estate or business values (not including the home in which the you live.)
+• Other forms, if applicable: Foreign tax returns, W-2 forms from all jobs, 1099 forms, Child Support Documents (paid or received), Food Stamp Award Letter, Untaxed Pensions/Retirement Plans, value of any checking, savings, investment accounts as well as real estate or business/farm values (not including the home in which the you live.)

 Work Study: If you are interested in work study, you will need to check the box correctly in Section One of the FAFSA.
 If the box is not checked, the institution may not offer Work Study to you.